 That crazy bend in I-55 just south of the brewery was not planned; it was added later to save the DeMenil Mansion, which in turn saved the old Lemp Mansion and several buildings of the Lemp Brewery to the south.
 There are still a lot of crashes along this stretch of interstate, I’ve been told, because of the bend.

 Originally owned by the Jacob Feickert family, the house passed to the Lemp family when William Lemp Sr. married their daughter Julia.
-The original Lemp mansion was demolished to make way for an expansion of the brewery north of Cherokee Street; it later housed a candy company.
+The original Adam Lemp mansion was demolished north of Cherokee Street; it later housed a candy company.